 SEC Charges Former Oxford, Mississippi Investment Advisor with Securities

-Fraud Over Press Releases Designed to Artifically Inflate Stock
+Fraud Over Press Releases Designed to Artificially Inflate Stock

 Last Friday, the SEC charged Anthony K. Welch, a former investment advisor